 Pain relieving modalities are the most commonly used in physical therapy.
 When a patient experiences pain they have difficulty participating in their rehabilitation regimen.
 One of the main goals in pain management in physical therapy is to have a modality that is non-invasive and efficient.
-Transcutaneous electrical nerve stimulation (TENS) is an effective pain management device that can be used in a multitude of patient populations.
+Transcutaneous electrical nerve stimulation units (TENS) are an effective pain management device that can be used in a multitude of patient populations.

 When using a TENS unit, two pads are placed over or near the injured area of the body.
 The unit emits an electrical signal when activated.
 This electrical pulse stimulates the release of the body’s own natural opioid pain-relieving chemicals.

 Part of effectively using a TENS unit for relieving muscle pain involves understanding where to place the electrodes.
 Generally speaking, TENS electrodes should be placed around the perimeter of the area to be treated in order to be effective.
 This allows the current to travel through the nerve fibers within the affected muscles.
 However, it should be noted that if the area is inaccessible for some reason, for example migraine pain that is felt in the head and face, TENS can still be used effectively.
 In this case, the electrodes would be placed on a corresponding area, say the shoulders, and the signals to block or “scramble” pain sensations are still sent to the brain thus decreasing the migraine pain.